Technology interview hub

 - Prioritize high-impact html coding prompts first.

-- Use html trivia rounds to sharpen explanation speed.
+- Use html concept rounds to sharpen explanation speed.

 - Escalate into the frontend interview prep platform for guided sequencing.